Aviation author & outsize aircraft historian

 N447T in her better days Photo: Paul Hooper

 Transmeridian operated the CL-44 until December 1978 when it was sold to Heavyweight International.
-It was owned or leased by multiple carriers and individuals over the next 25 years including British Cargo Airlines, Aviation Leasing Group (ILG/LCA), Heavylift Cargo Airlines, Buffalo Airways, Azerbaijan Airlines, BAKU Express, First International Airlines (FIA), and Johnsons Air.
-Many of the operators were subcompanies of ILG/LCA, which was controlled by Farhad Azima.
+It was owned or leased by multiple carriers and individuals over the next 25 years including British Cargo Airlines, Aviation Leasing Group (ILG/LCA), Heavylift Cargo Airlines, Buffalo Airways, Azerbaijan Airlines, BAKU Express, First International Airlines (FIA), and Johnson Air.
+Many of the operators were subcompanies of ALG/ILG/LCA, which was controlled by Farhad Azima.
 The aircraft was identified with corrosion problems in the center-wing in the 1990s but continued in cargo service.
 It was eventually grounded at Smyrna, Tennessee.
 A onetime ferry permit was issued to fly it to Teeside Airport in England in 2002.
-It carried the registration of 9G-LCA.
-It was subsequently moved to Bournemouth, U. K. in 2003 where it has remained in questionable condition.
+It carried the Ghana registration of 9G-LCA.

 The “Conroy 103 or Skymonstser” CL-44 is a “one-of-one” aircraft.
 In the opinion of many, it should have been placed in a museum or allowed to stand in public view for all to marvel and enjoy.
 This was the second time in only two months a milestone aircraft has been planned for scrapping.
 On 20 December 2020, the SGT-201 Super Guppy F-BTGV was broken up at Bruntingthorpe Airfield, England.
 It was the first SGT-201 (N211AS) originally built at Santa Barbara as a demonstration model after Conroy’s departure from Aero Spacelines.
 Airbus acquired it to transport A300 aircraft components between factories around Europe.
 Three more SGT-201s were built for Airbus and served well until replaced by the A300-600ST Beluga and now the A330-743L Beluga XL.